updated on:

 Image credit: Uber Freight

-Make communication between distant agents smooth
+Solution 1: making communication between distant agents smooth

-To improve communication between these parties, many freight management systems now connect their drivers with GPS to a big network and give the managers a real-time view of the shipments.
-From the design point of view, this means that software needs to be usable not only on a big screen, but also on mobile or tablet directly from the truck.
-For instance, Optimise logistics, as well as many other FMS, have mobile versions of the app apart from the desktop one.
+From the design point of view, this means that software needs to be usable not only on a big screen, but also on mobile or tablet, directly from the truck.
+For instance, Optimise logistics has a mobile version of the app apart from the desktop one, allowing logistics services to operate efficiently from anywhere.
+Ensuring that this mobile access remains protected without frustrating the driver is a key challenge of security UX, where safety must coexist with speed.

 Optimise logistics solutions design